Why Women’s Brains Age Differently: Sex Differences in Alzheimer’s and Menopause

 Let’s Talk Menopause

-Although education and resources around menopause are on the rise, perimenopause still tends to be a confusing experience.
-Many women suffer through disruptive symptoms for years without adequate medical guidance, validation, or support—navigating a turbulent time in their health with far too little help.
+Although education and resources around menopause are increasing, perimenopause is still often a confusing experience.
+Many women experience disruptive symptoms for years without adequate medical guidance or support.

-Perimenopause is more than just a shift in reproductive function and challenging symptoms — it is also a time of increased risk for the development of disease and an opportunity for brain health prevention
+Perimenopause is more than a reproductive transition—it is also a time of neurological and metabolic change and may represent an important window for brain health awareness and prevention.

 The Connection to Alzheimer’s